Specifically, adult friendships. Or whatever I am…that awkward mix between teenager and middle-aged adult…

 My mother is a very social person so growing up I wasn’t short on play-dates and whatnot, and I even managed to wrangle a few friends of my own in elementary school that lasted until high school.
 But towards the end of my high school career, those friendships that I had for years and years all seemed to falter at some point, most beyond the point of repair.
 Perhaps we had simply grown apart.
 I suppose childhood friendships have to end at some point.

 That’s not to say that I didn’t make friends in high school, because I did.
 Most of my best friends currently are ones I made in high school and I love them dearly.
 But as I’ve come to find, friendships based on seeing each other in person five days a week for six hours don’t easily translate to seeing each other a few times a year.
-Though my generation is ridiculously techy, that doesn’t guarantee a strong relationship to the people who’s Snaps you view or statuses you Like.
+Though my generation is ridiculously techy, that doesn’t guarantee a strong relationship with the people who’s Snaps you view or statuses you Like.

 I was eager to go live on campus in university as I had envisioned myself with many new close friends and fun times.
 At first, I had that.
 For a week or three, maybe.
 Then the group went in a few different directions and I wasn’t invited along on any, which sucked.
 I ended the year with a few people I consider friends, but the closest of the handful were males.
 All my life I’ve had an easier time befriending males, which I don’t mind, but sometimes, I need female friends too.
 It’s only recently struck me that I don’t know how to talk to females.
 I have zero interest in clothes or makeup or Starbucks and my relationship status does not allow me to participate in conversations about relationships.
 But with males, I can have a whole debate on what’s considered a sport or how awesome the newest Marvel movie will be…I’m more comfortable with the generic male lifestyle.